It is best to read this information with our general information about chemotherapy and the type of cancer you have.

 - dexamethasone as tablets or as an infusion

-- cytarabine as two infusions, 12 hours apart.
+- cytarabine as 2 infusions, 12 hours apart.
 Each infusion is given over 2 to 3 hours.

-You will continue to have dexamethasone as tablets or as an infusion.
-After the four days of treatment, you have a rest period with no treatment for either 17 or 24 days (your doctor will explain which).
+After the 4 days of treatment, you have a rest period with no treatment for either 17 or 24 days (your doctor will explain which).
 This completes what is called a cycle of your chemotherapy treatment.
-Each cycle takes 21 or 28 days (three or four weeks).
+Each cycle takes 21 or 28 days (3 or 4 weeks).

 At the end of this rest period, you start your second cycle of DHAP.
 This is the same as the first cycle.